dobons/Rock-Paper-Scissors/README.md

 2.2: Added a reset button
 2.3: Added a text which shows the outcome
 3: Added a whole new UI using DOM
+3.1: Fixed some logic and cleaned up the code